 Zan looked at his sister and his second in command and knew the time had come to tell them of Ava's visions.
 Ava, he spoke to her across their bond, I want to tell them.

-Yes my love, she sent back to him, I think it is the right time.
+she sent back to him, I think it is the right time.

 Have your visions changed since Rath brought us this new information?

-No, she said sadly, but I have an increasing sense of urgency.
+she said sadly, but I have an increasing sense of urgency.

 Zan nodded his understanding and quickly scribbled a note.
 He walked to the door and opened it.
 "Sodan, take this to Jensto and give it to him personally."